Peter Thompson (footballer, born 1942): Liverpool

+"I have no hesitation in placing Peter up among the all-time greats – alongside such players as Tom Finney, Stanley Matthews and George Best.
+They say he didn’t score enough goals, they said his final pass wasn’t telling enough.
+Well, if he had scored goals as well as everything else he did, he would have been in the same category as Jesus Christ!"

+— —Bill Shankly writing in the Liverpool F.C. programme for Thompson’s testimonial.

 Arriving at Liverpool, Thompson went into the first-team.
 He played in all 42 League games that first season, winning a championship medal as Liverpool won the title by four points.
-The team won three trophies in the mid-60's, winning another championship medal in 1966.
-Thompson participate in Liverpool's FA Cup victory in 1965.
+The team won three trophies in the mid-60s, winning another championship medal in 1966.
+Thompson played in Liverpool's FA Cup victory against Leeds in 1965.
 He came to Alf Ramsey's attention and won 16 caps.

-In 1966 and again in 1970 Thompson was named to the initial World Cup squad of 28 players, but did not make the final squad.
+In 1966 and again in 1970 Thompson was named to the initial World Cup squad of 28 players (he had also been in the initial squad of 40 players in 1962), but did not make the final squad.
 As a member of the initial England squad ahead of the 1970 FIFA World Cup, Thompson was involved in the Bogotá Bracelet incident.
 By some accounts, he was in or near the jewellery shop when Bobby Moore allegedly stole a bracelet.

 He started the 1970–71 season in the first-team and played in the opening 16 league matches.
 He was not a regular starter during the second half of the season although he did come off the bench to replace Alun Evans in the 1971 FA Cup final against Arsenal.
 He immediately helped to provide Steve Heighway with the opener before losing 2-1 after extra time.